card-smart/card-smart/README.md

 This project is based on [javacard-gradle-template](https://github.com/ph4r05/javacard-gradle-template) and was tested on Windows 10 and Fedora 36.

+Extensive documentation about applet specification, functionality of the secure channel, functionality of the tool, etc. can be found in `doc/` directory.

 ### Card-smart applet
 The Card-smart applet can securely store 32-bit long secrets in form of name-value pairs.
 It can list all available secret names and query them individually.